 - Sleeping during the day

-Common causes of sleep apnea in dogs include allergies, being overweight, and obstructions in the dog's airway and nasal passages.
+Common causes of sleep apnea in dogs include allergies, being overweight, and obstructions in the dog's airway and nasal passages that can cause them to stop breathing.
 If your dog is overweight, please consider feeding a food for older dogs for the sake of his long-term health!

 Achoo!
 Allergies and Apneas